CBIGR/SUBATOMIC/README.md

 - File containing all edges from the integrated prior network
 - No header, content:
-  - First column contains node_1 (in case of directed interactions the regulators)
+  - First column contains node_1 (in case of directed interactions - the regulators)
-  - Second column contains node_2 (in case of directed interactions the targets)
+  - Second column contains node_2 (in case of directed interactions - the targets)
   - Third column contains the letter representing the network to which this interaction belongs
 - Networks can only contain **either** directed **or** undirected edges, but no mix of both

 5. ```Hsapiens_background_genes_ensembl.csv```

 - Optional, no header, plane list of identifier used as background for functional enrichment analysis
-- In this example, a large number of protein coding genes in *H. sapiens*
+- Here: a large number of protein coding genes in *H. sapiens*

 6. ```Hsapiens_functional_description.csv```

-- File containing a mapping of identifier to gene name as well as a optional short description of the gene function
+- File containing a mapping of identifiers to gene names as well as an optional short description of the gene function
 - Header, content:
-  - First column: Primary identifier, which are also used in the interaction file
+  - First column: Primary identifier, which is also used in the interaction file
   - Second column: External gene name
   - Third column: Potential alternative identifier or gene name
-  - Fourth column: functional description
+  - Fourth column: Functional description

 7. ```Hsapiens_miRNAs.csv```

-- Plane file containing the identifier of all miRNAs
+- Plane file containing the identifiers of all miRNAs
-- Will be used in the superview
+- Used in the superview analysis

 8. ```Hsapiens_TFs.csv```

-- Plane file containing the identifier of all regulators
+- Plane file containing the identifiers of all transcription factors
-- Will be used in the superview
+- Used in the superview analysis

 ### Configuration file